frack113/ludus_docker_engine/README.md

-# Ansible Role: OpenCTI/OpenBAS Server
+# Ansible Role: Docker Engine

 An Ansible Role that installs docker engine on linux for [LUDUS](https://ludus.cloud/).